 The Consolidated Order authorizes, empowers, and directs the Receiver to "investigate the manner in which the financial and business affairs of the Receivership Defendants were conducted...."
 Doc.
 177 ¶44.
-Pursuant to that mandate, the Receiver is in the process of obtaining and reviewing records from Receivership Entities and third parties.
-The Receiver has formed some preliminary conclusions based on his review of a portion of the records received and interviews with employees, lawyers, accountants, and others.
-While these conclusions are not final and might change as the Receiver's investigation progresses, the Receiver believes they should be shared with the Court, the investors, and other potentially interested parties.
+Pursuant to that mandate, the Receiver obtained and reviewed records from Receivership Entities and third parties.
+The Receiver has formed certain conclusions based on his review of a portion of the records received and interviews with employees, lawyers, accountants, and others.

-There is abundant evidence that the defendants were operating a fraudulent investment scheme.
+As demonstrated by Anile's 2019 guilty plea and DaCorta's 2022 criminal conviction following a two-week jury trial, there is abundant evidence that the defendants were operating a fraudulent investment scheme.
 The scheme began with the sale of preferred shares in OIG, which is registered in the Cayman Islands.
-The shares promised a 12% dividend that was to be derived from trading by a related company: first, Oasis Global FX, Limited and then Oasis Global FX, S.A. - i.e., the Oasis Pools.
+The shares promised a 12% dividend that was to be derived from trading by a related company: first, Oasis Global FX, Limited and then Oasis Global FX, S.A. -i.e., the Oasis Pools.
 These companies were registered in New Zealand and Belize, respectively, and were purportedly introducing brokers that would trade currencies or currency-related contracts.
 The 12% return was to be derived from trading profits and transaction income earned by the brokers.
-The preferred shares were sold to investors through a private placement memorandum that contained significant false representations and omitted numerous material facts, including that

-DaCorta, the "Chief Investment Officer," was prohibited from currency trading through a prior regulatory action in the United States.
+The preferred shares were sold to investors through a private placement memorandum that contained significant false representations and omitted numerous material facts, including that DaCorta, the "Chief Investment Officer," was prohibited from currency trading through a prior regulatory action in the United States.
 As the scheme grew, other companies - Oasis Management and Satellite Holdings - were used to gather investments and funnel them into the scheme.
 Preferred shareholders became purported "lenders" who were told they were lending money to certain defendants.
 Investors were regularly sent statements showing an account with a principal amount and accrued and accruing earnings.
-All of this was false, as confirmed by defendant Anile's guilty plea.
+All of this was false, as confirmed by defendant Anile's guilty plea and DaCorta's conviction.

 As the scheme matured, the perpetrators created a website that investors could access to view their purported accounts.
 Investors' account pages showed that they were credited with a 1% "interest" payment each month and, on a daily basis, a portion of purported trading income earned by the scheme's trading entity.4 The scheme was successful and proliferated because of the continued deception of the investors with respect to their purported accounts.
 They were led to believe that they held valuable loan accounts that continually earned money when, in fact, the scheme appears to have been insolvent since its inception.
-As an example, when the CFTC stopped the scheme in April 2019, the fraudulent
+As an example, when the CFTC stopped the scheme in April 2019, the fraudulent website showed investors that they were owed an aggregate of over \$120 million.
+In truth, OIG only had liquid assets of less than \$10 million and was losing money continually.